CIAO-systems/rite/plugins/common/README.md

 | outputFile | The pathname of the output file.
 After the template has been rendered, the result will be written into this file.
 The file will be overwritten |

 #### Variables for the template
 The plugin will provide a array of all records from the input.
-Currently, record and collection fields are not supported.
 The name of the array in the template is `records`.
 To process them, a loop over records can be done like this:
 ```
 {% for record in records %}
     {{ record.id }}